sethladd/change_detector/test_scenarios_prd.md

   with.
 * Inside the directory for the change type, add a README.md that describes the change.
+* Each example Dart library is simple and doesn't have to necessarily do anything useful.

 An example directory layout for a change: scenarios/major/changing_a_parameter_type/ex1/before/example.dart